Does it matter which type of train you take?

 The Swiss timetable shows the type of train on the route you request.
-The most
+The main ones are:

 - NJ: NightJet trains are international night trains;

-- PE: Panorama Express.
-For more details regarding the Glacier Express and other panoramic trains, please see our scenic train pages;
+- PE: Panorama Express trains are scenic tourist trains.
+For more details regarding the Glacier Express and other panoramic trains, please see our scenic train pages.